 - visual impairment or visual loss due to inflammation of the optic nerve (eg optic neuritis) often involving both eyes

-- seizures (these are more common in the younger child - five years old or younger).
+- epileptic seizures (these are more common in the younger child - five years old or younger).